arafato/azure-core-concepts-book/README.md

 Endpoints: `$ az cloud list --query "[?name == 'AzureUSGovernment'].endpoints"`

-Please see section [Developer Tooling](#developer-tooling) for information on how to install the Python-based Azure-CLI tool `az`.
+Please see section [Developer Tooling](#developer-tooling) for information on how to install our new [Python-based Azure-CLI](https://docs.microsoft.com/cli/azure/) `az`.
+For your convenience, you'll find the list of all [Azure Environment Endpoints]((https://github.com/arafato/Azure-RampUp/blob/master/resources/azure-resource-providers.json)) right here.

 ### Regions
 The Azure platform is currently comprised of 34 regions world-wide.